~blog

 Thanks to @xdbob for the patch, Claire for the network debugging and @cedricmaunoury for the help during the bug search!

-1. We didn’t had any logs due to radvd logging by default to stdout then daemonized itself, closing those fd ↩︎
+We did not have any logs due to radvd logging by default to stdout and then daemonized itself, closing those fd ↩︎